jtarchie/knowhere/README.md

 - identify globbing over exact match
 - support inequalities (>,<,>=,<=) for numbers
 - add prefix list in runtime
-- add textbox to edit query in page
+- ensure tags names are in alphabetical order when marshalled